Prevent the spread of COVID-19

 Coughing is part of your natural immune defence system.
 It is better to cough up phlegm.
 Otherwise the phlegm may lodge lower in the lungs where it can cause serious infections like pneumonia.

-A cough will usually go away within 3 weeks on its own.
+A cough will usually go away on its own within 3 weeks.

 Symptoms and causes of cough

-Most coughs are caused by the common cold, the flu or bronchitis.
-Coughs often come with symptoms like runny nose, fever, sore throat, ear ache and general aches and pains.
+Most coughs are caused by the common cold, flu or bronchitis.
+Coughs often come with symptoms like runny nose, fever, sore throat, earache and general aches and pains.